-K1 CO1 Identify the architecture and infrastructure of cloud computing including SaaS, PaaS, IaaS, public cloud, private cloud, and hybrid cloud.
-K2 CO2 Understand the core issues of cloud computing, security, privacy, and interoperability.
-K3 CO3 Apply the appropriate technologies and approaches for the related issues in Cloud Computing.
-K4 CO4 Analyze the suitable cloud computing solutions and recommendations according to the applications used.
+CO1 Identify the architecture and infrastructure of cloud computing including SaaS, PaaS, IaaS, public cloud, private cloud, and hybrid cloud.
+2 CO2 Understand the core issues of cloud computing, security, privacy, and interoperability.
+K1 to K5 CO3 Apply the appropriate technologies and approaches for the related issues in Cloud Computing.
+CO4 Analyze the suitable cloud computing solutions and recommendations according to the applications used.
+CO5 Evaluate the usage of security tools in clouds.